 Skip to Content

 There are scholarships for full-time and part-time candidates enrolled in the Doctor of Philosophy (PhD), Doctor of Clinical Psychology (DClinPsych) or Doctor of Social Work (DSW).
-There are also named scholarships for Māori and Pasifika doctoral candidates.
+There are also named scholarships for Māori and Pacific doctoral candidates.

 The value of a doctoral scholarship will be a stipend of $25,000 per annum and payment of tuition and non-tuition fees to a maximum of 36 months of full-time study.
-Part-time study will include, a stipend of $15,000 per annum and payment of tuition and non-tuition fees to a maximum of 60 months.
+Part-time study will include a stipend of $15,000 per annum and payment of tuition and non-tuition fees to a maximum of 60 months.
 Tuition fees will be paid at the domestic rate.
 For international recipients, non-tuition fees includes insurance for the candidate only.

 To be determined

 Applicants should have a conditional or unconditional admission offer of place in a doctoral programme at Massey University, or, be enrolled in the provisional year of a doctoral degree at the time of application (prior to confirmation of registration).
 Full-time and part-time candidates are eligible to apply.

 Consideration will normally be given to applicants with a grade average of A- (7.0 on a nine-point scale) or equivalent.
 Applicants must also demonstrate that their research aligns with the strategic priorities of the University, College and research supervisor(s).

 The University Scholarships Committee (USC), which includes cross-representation for the University.